Vibrating String Length & String Tension

 The Violin Channel recently caught up with Thomastik-Infeld string manufacturer’s Director of Engineering and Technology, Mr. Franz Klanner.

-In part 5 of the blog series, Franz this week offers insight into vibrating string length and string tension.
+In part 5 of the series, Franz offers insight into vibrating string length and string tension.

 HOW IS THE VIBRATING STRING LENGTH DEFINED?